-Mention Penang and food images strike my mind first.
+Penang, Malaysia – Mention Penang and food images strike my mind first.
 The island off the mainland of Malaysia is a food haven, to say the least.
 Other than the much celebrated hawker fares along the streets and the much hyped Gurney Drive Hawker Centre, there is more to be explored such as the streets of the UNESCO Heritage Georgetown and the booming café scene over the past few years.
-Here is our guide of where to eat in Penanag if you only have 2 Days 1 Night to spare!
+We managed to explore the city during our stay at Shangri-La’s Rasa Sayang Resort & Spa, and here are our recommendations of where to eat in Penang!

 Awesome Canteen at Sekeping Victoria